spack/spack/lib/spack/docs/basic_usage.rst

 Specs & Dependencies
 -------------------------

-We now know that ``spack install`` and ``spack uninstall`` both take a package name with an optional version specifier.
+We know that ``spack install``, ``spack uninstall``, and other commands take a package name with an optional version specifier.
 In Spack, that descriptor is called a *spec*.
 Spack uses specs to refer to a particular build configuration (or configurations) of a package.
 Specs are more than a package name and a version; you can use them to specify the compiler, compiler version, architecture, compile options, and dependency options for a build.
 In this section, we'll go over